sisigitadi/PromptMatrix/updates.md

 This period focused on data management enhancements, usability improvements, and refining existing features.

 *   **Data Management:**
-    *   **Export/Import for Prompt Stash:**
+    *   **Export/Import for Saved prompts:**
-        *   Added functionality to export all saved prompts from the "Prompt Stash" into a single JSON file (`promptmatrix_stash_backup.json`).
+        *   Added functionality to export all saved prompts from the "Saved prompts" list into a single JSON file (`promptmatrix_stash_backup.json`).
-        *   Allowed users to import prompts from a previously exported JSON file back into their stash.
+        *   Allowed users to import prompts from a previously exported JSON file back into their list of saved prompts.
         *   Toast notifications confirm successful export/import or indicate errors.
 *   **User Experience (UX):**
     *   **Favorite Frameworks:** (This feature was subsequently removed to simplify the UI/UX).